oras-project/artifacts-spec/reference-requirements.md

 ### Scenario 7: Annotation Only Support

 There are a set of scenarios that may require minimal content to be added as a reference.
 Users may wish to add additional metadata to existing artifacts, such as a expiration date, by which the artifact should be purged, or attestations such as the image was SBoM validated, and approved for policy abc123.
 While these bits of metadata could be persisted as blobs, the additional storage and levels of indirection are unnecessary.
 These attestations and signatures can be persisted as a set of short length annotations.
-The [ORAS Artifact manifest](artifact-manifest.md#oras-artifact-manifest-properties) supports zero or more blobs, enabling manifests to be persisted as a collection of annotations.

 ### Scenario 8: Lifecycle Management